flybywiresim/aircraft/docs/a320-simvars.md

 - A32NX_TO_CONFIG_THS
     - Degrees
     - The pilot-entered THS value in the PERF TAKE OFF page.
 0 is a valid entry.

 - A32NX_ENG_OUT_ACC_ALT
     - feet
     - The engine out acceleration altitude, set in the PERF TAKE OFF page.

+- A32NX_ELEC_BATTERY_10_FAULT
+    - Bool
+    - Indicates if the BAT 1 FAULT light should be illuminated

+- A32NX_ELEC_BATTERY_10_ACTIVATED
+    - Bool
+    - True when the BAT 1 push button is activated

+- A32NX_ELEC_BATTERY_11_FAULT
+    - Bool
+    - Indicates if the BAT 2 FAULT light should be illuminated

+- A32NX_ELEC_BATTERY_11_ACTIVATED
+    - Bool
+    - True when the BAT 2 push button is activated

+- A32NX_ELEC_IDG_1_FAULT
+    - Bool
+    - Indicates if the IDG 1 FAULT light should be illuminated

+- A32NX_ELEC_IDG_1_ACTIVATED
+    - Bool
+    - True when the IDG 1 push button is activated

+- A32NX_ELEC_IDG_2_FAULT
+    - Bool
+    - Indicates if the IDG 2 FAULT light should be illuminated

+- A32NX_ELEC_IDG_2_ACTIVATED
+    - Bool
+    - True when the IDG 2 push button is activated

+- A32NX_ELEC_GEN_1_FAULT
+    - Bool
+    - True when the GEN 1 FAULT light should be illuminated

+- A32NX_ELEC_GEN_2_FAULT
+    - Bool
+    - True when the GEN 2 FAULT light should be illuminated

+- A32NX_ELEC_BUS_TIE_ACTIVATED
+    - Bool
+    - True when the BUS TIE push button is activated

+- A32NX_ELEC_AC_ESS_FEED_FAULT
+    - Bool
+    - True when the AC ESS FEED FAULT light should be illuminated

+- A32NX_ELEC_AC_ESS_FEED_ACTIVATED
+    - Bool
+    - True when the AC ESS FEED push button is activated

+- A32NX_ELEC_GALY_CAB_ACTIVATED
+    - Bool
+    - True when the GALY & CAB push button is activated

+- A32NX_ELEC_GALY_CAB_FAULT
+    - Bool
+    - True when the GALY & CAB FAULT light should be illuminated

+- A32NX_ELEC_COMMERCIAL_ACTIVATED
+    - Bool
+    - True when the COMMERCIAL push button is activated